TylerKiliulis/Cribbage/README.md

 ## Part 2: CribbageSetup

 There are 4 functions in this set.
 This first function, CribbageSetup, is needed to run any of the 3 functions.
-It contains all the scoring mechanisms, prompting players, and announcement text that is needed to play cribbage.
+It contains all the scoring mechanisms, prompting players, and announcement text that is required to play cribbage.
 It includes:
 Creating a deck of cards
-Counting a hand's points in the show for 15s, sequences, pairs, flushes, and the right jack.
+Counting a hand's points in the show for 15's, sequences, pairs, flushes, and the right jack.
 Combining all these show points together in a text format Checking if a player has won
 Mechanism for a player to choose which cards to either put away in the crib or use in the play